 |Concentrations||Options may include health studies, public health education and health assessment and promotion|

 |Common Courses||Psychology, abnormal psychology, human growth and development, substance abuse counseling|

 M.P.H.
 Program - Behavioral Sciences and Health Promotion

-New York Medical College in Westchester, New York, offers a Master of Public Health degree program in behavioral sciences and health promotion.
-The program is designed to further the education of established health professionals, such as doctors and nurses, who wish to further their careers.
+Multiple universities offer a behavioral health specialization or concentration with their Master of Public Health degree programs.
+These programs are designed to further the education of established health professionals, such as doctors and nurses, who wish to further their careers.
 Course content will vary from school to school, but some common topics that students might encounter include: